AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingPlayTimeMaximizationModel.md

 In order to assign the reward to that event is selected, we must first deploy the chosen event and observe if the player stayed for that action/event.

-Below, it shows an example code for this:
+Below, it shows an example code for this.

 ```lua